Exclusive: U.S. standards council to investigate New Oriental after Reuters report

-MIAMI A U.S. standards-setting body said it would investigate New Oriental Education & Technology Group Inc (EDU.N) in the wake of a Reuters report that detailed allegations of academic fraud at the company.
+MIAMI (Reuters) - A U.S. standards-setting body said it would investigate New Oriental Education & Technology Group Inc (EDU.N) in the wake of a Reuters report that detailed allegations of academic fraud at the company.

 The American International Recruitment Council, which certifies agencies that recruit foreign students on behalf of U.S. colleges, will investigate the company in response to the report, said Jeet Joshee, AIRC’s president-elect.

 “It’s concerning, highly concerning,” he said of the allegations in the report.

 The article can be read here: reut.rs/2gHWbwZ

-Shares of New Oriental plunged after the council told Reuters of its plan to open a probe.
-The drop in the stock, as much as 24 percent at one point on Friday afternoon, wiped out more than $1.8 billion from the company's stock market value at its lowest point.
-It was last down about 14 percent at $42.16.
+Shares of New Oriental plunged after Reuters reported the council’s plan to open a probe.
+The drop in the stock, as much as 24 percent at one point on Friday afternoon, erased more than $1.8 billion from the company's stock market value at its lowest point.
+It closed the day down 14 percent at $42.00.

 AIRC is a non-profit membership organization comprised of 289 colleges and universities and 78 agencies that refer foreign students to U.S. schools often for a commission.
 It establishes best practices for international student recruitment and certifies agencies in a process that includes inspections.